tesseract-olap/tesseract/README.md

 ### Getting started

-Tesseract serves an api which allows the user to drill-down, cut, filter, and otherwise examine a [cube](https://en.wikipedia.org/wiki/OLAP_cube) of data.
+Tesseract serves an API which allows users to drilldown, cut, filter, and otherwise examine a [cube](https://en.wikipedia.org/wiki/OLAP_cube) of data.

 The logical construct of the "cube" allows for powerful, flexible, and fast data analysis while keeping the data in the most efficient physical format (in-db).

 1) Get `tesseract`: See installation instructions below.
-2) Get data into "cube" format: [star schema](https://en.wikipedia.org/wiki/Star_schema)-like is simplest.
+2) Get data into "cube" format: [star schema](https://en.wikipedia.org/wiki/Star_schema)-like is optimal.
 3) Write a schema, which shows how the logical representation of the cube maps to the data in the database.
-4) Set options as environment variables and/or cli flags.
+4) Set options as environment variables and/or CLI flags.
 See instructions below.
 5) (Optional) Set up a process monitor like systemd.
 6) Run tesseract!
-For some examples of cli invocations, see the [justfile](https://github.com/hwchen/tesseract/blob/master/justfile).
+For some examples of CLI invocations, see the [justfile](https://github.com/hwchen/tesseract/blob/master/justfile).

 If you installed using Homebrew on macOS, the binary is automatically moved to your `usr/local/bin` folder and is called `tesseract-olap`.